 As with any large improvement initiatives, data limitations can affect reporting on implementation progress as well as outcomes.
 Arkansas has identified a number of limitations in the implementation of the SSIP, particularly around infrastructure changes.
-Although the Special Education Unit has been working with the School Improvement Unit in the provision of technical assistance for over two years, it is difficult to gauge the changes in the collaboration due to changes in staff and the involvement of additional ADE Units.
-Baseline data for this Strategy have not been collected at this time but work is underway to complete this in April 2018.
+Although the Special Education Unit has been working with the multiple ADE units in the provision of technical assistance for over two years, it is difficult to gauge the changes in the collaboration due to changes in staff and the involvement of additional ADE Units.
+It is important to note that Arkansas has a new SSIP Coordinator, a new SPDG Director, and a new Associate Director of Special Education in this reporting period of the SSIP.

-The data collection protocol for strategy one needs to be reassessed to ensure it can capture the needed elements outlined in the logic model.
-The plan is a survey to gather perceptual data that will show an increase in knowledge and skill around the System components.
+The data collection protocol for strategy one needs to be reassessed to the use of the SSIP Infrastructure Development Planning and Progress Measurement Tool: Using Implementation Drivers & Stages of Implementation by NCSI along with the modified rubric from Doing the Work Together from Leading by Convening.
 Arkansas will continue to work with NCSI to utilize the Value Creation Framework to support data collection.